ibrandes/azure-sdk-for-java/sdk/storage/scripts/testRunner/README.txt

 		- In the location field, enter "pwsh.exe -noprofile -windowstyle hidden" followed by the FULL path of test_runner.ps1 in quotes.
 		- Example: pwsh.exe -noprofile -windowstyle hidden "C:\azure-sdk-for-java\sdk\storage\scripts\testRunner\test_runner.ps1"
 	- Click next, give the shortcut a name, and click finish.
 Then, you can drag it onto your taskbar if you want.

-I also included a little icon if you want to use that in case you have other scripts in your task bar and you need to differentiate them:
-- Right click your shortcut, select properties, select change icon, select browse, and find testRunnerIcon.ico in the testRunner folder.